-Better Together is an initiative that seeks to bridge the gap between at-risk citizens and local police, one neighborhood at a time.
+Better Together is an initiative that seeks to bridge the gap between citizens and local police, one neighborhood at a time.
 The initiative’s primary activity is hosting “Willin’, Grillin’ and Healin'” lunches that gathers small groups of law enforcement, local activists, and at-risk citizens — including city youth and former inmates — each without knowing who the other guests are.
 After cooking and eating together, meaningful dialogue begins as roles and experiences are openly discussed.

 “Willin’, Grillin’ and Healin'” events are organized and moderated by Darryl Woods, a former convict, now minister and founder of “Fightin’ the Good Fight,” a youth mentoring program.
 Woods was honored by the Detroit chapter of the NAACP with the Great Expectations Award in 2019.